 Question counts in the official syllabus:

-standardisation, symmetry, inverse normal, E(aX+b), Var(aX+bY) for independent variables (no normal approx to binomial)
+Normal distribution: standardisation, symmetry, inverse normal, E(aX+b), and Var(aX+bY) for independent variables.
+Normal approximation to binomial is excluded.

 Poisson distribution - entirely removed; replaced by general discrete random variables.